FabriceSalvaire/wayland-tracer/README.md

 between the compositor and client, which can be useful for debugging. **It can dump raw binary data** or interpret data to readable format if XML protocol definitions are provided.

+**Notice:** this tool can act as a man in the middle between the Wayland Compositor and a client.

+**Notice:** as far I know, it is the only tool to dump Wire protocol at binary level.

 **WARNING: the readable mode similar to WAYLAND_DEBUG=1 requires up to date XML...** See this [issue](https://github.com/dboyan/wayland-tracer/issues/1)